shirakaba/react-nativescript/README.md

 #### `webpack.config.js`

 The webpack config is bit more complex than the NativeScript Core TypeScript template.
-This is necessary to support HMR, JSX, and faster webpack builds (i.e. one webpack rule to transform from TSX to HMR-friendly JS, rather than two rules).
+This is necessary to support JSX, the React library, and faster webpack builds (i.e. one webpack rule to transform from TSX to JS, rather than two rules).

 Same as for the usual NativeScript Core TypeScript template, but with the following modifications: